Yandex Cloud

 To create a cluster backup:

-1. View a description of the CLI create ClickHouse® backup command:
+1. See the description of the CLI command for creating a ClickHouse® backup:

 yc managed-clickhouse cluster backup --help

-2. Request the creation of a backup specifying the cluster name or ID:
+2. Send a request to create a cluster backup, specifying the cluster name or ID:

 yc managed-clickhouse cluster backup <cluster_name_or_ID>